 How accurate is the rapid COVID test?

-Every test on the market is a little different, but in general, the rapid antigen test is pretty accurate—though less so than the PCR test.
+Every test on the market is a little different, but in general, the rapid antigen test is pretty accurate (though less so than the PCR test).
 When scientists study the accuracy of a test, they’re looking at the following factors (Parikh, 2008):

-The rapid antigen test is highly specific, but less sensitive than the PCR test (Krüttgen, 2020).
-That means you’re more likely to catch every single case of COVID with a PCR test than with a rapid antigen test.
+The rapid antigen test is highly specific, but it’s less sensitive than the PCR test (Krüttgen, 2020).
+That means you’re more likely to detect every single case of COVID with a PCR test than with a rapid antigen test.
 Even though the PCR test is considered the best test for getting accurate COVID results, it does have downsides.
 It requires special machinery to process, which is more expensive, and it takes longer to get results.

 If you need results quickly, look for a rapid antigen test.
 Remember, if you receive a negative result but have reason to believe you may have COVID (either you have symptoms or have been in contact with someone who has tested positive), you may need to confirm your results with a PCR test.